nemocrys/multilog/README.md

 # multilog

 Masurement data recording and visualization using various devices.
-This is still under development.

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

 ### Referencing
-If you use this code in your research, please cite our article:
+If you use this code in your research, please cite our article (available with open access):

-> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating *IOP Conference Series: Materials Science and Engineering, Electromagnetic Processing of Materials (EPM 2021)*, 2022, In press.
+> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating *IOP Conference Series: Materials Science and Engineering*, 1223 (2022) 012003. https://doi.org/10.1088/1757-899X/1223/1/012003.

 ## Programs
 Python 3 is used.